sami2316/firmadyne/Lab_setup.md

 # IoT Firmware Analysis

 ### Extract the firmware
 To perform reverse engineering, it is necessary to have access to the firmware.
-If you are fortunate, you may be able to find the *firmware.img* on the internet.
-However, if it is not available, you will need to access the hardware and physically extract the firmware.
-Some boards have UART pins that can be used in conjunction with a USB-UART interface to access the system.
+If you are fortunate, you may be able to find the *firmware image* on the vendor website.
+However, if it is not available, you must have to access the hardware and physically extract the firmware.
+Some boards have UART pins that can be used in conjunction with a USB-UART interface to access the system and extract the firmware.
+A firmware extraction toolchain is available here: https://github.com/TSELab/IoT-Device-Hacking, which can used via UART interface.

-If you require more information, you can refer to the following link: https://github.com/Numb3rsProprety/Reverse-Engineering-Tenda-CP3.

-For instance, to learn how to open the device and locate the Rx/Tx pins, you can refer to the provided images for guidance.
+In this lab, we have experimented with Tenda CP3 IP camera.
+For more details to interface UART with CP3 IP camera, you can refer to the following link: https://github.com/Numb3rsProprety/Reverse-Engineering-Tenda-CP3.
+Moreover, to learn how to open the device and locate the Rx/Tx pins, you can refer to the provided images for guidance (which captured during our in-house efforts).

 <p float="left">
 <img src="https://github.com/sami2316/firmadyne/blob/master/img/IMG_4038.png" width="250" height="300">